Mellanox/bfb2image/README.md

 # bfb2image script
 **description**

-This script takes an bfb and create from it a VM image.
+This script takes a bfb and creates from it a VM image.

 **prerequisites**